 Pro Se Pro Announces Launch Of Its UVISA Rapid Response Service

-Charleston, South Carolina – Pro Se Pro is a company that helps immigrants who are waiting on the US Government to process applications for UVISA Bona Fide Determination (BFD), Work Authorization (EAD), and Advanced Parole (AP).
+/EIN News/ -- Charleston, South Carolina, July 03, 2023 (GLOBE NEWSWIRE) -- Pro Se Pro is a company that helps immigrants who are waiting on the US Government to process applications for UVISA Bona Fide Determination (BFD), Work Authorization (EAD), and Advanced Parole (AP).
 The company recently announced the launch of its UVISA Rapid Response Service, which walks applicants through creating a Pro Se complaint for their unreasonable delay case.

 Pro Se Pro requires only some information from the applicants to begin the UVISA Rapid Response Service, then will mail the documents for the applicants and provide them with full support while they wait for their case to process.